stranger1902/myParserSQL/README.md

 ## TODO List

-- gestire le keyword ALL e ANY
+- keyword ALL and ANY
+- optimize code of MyBeautifier class